December 19, 2003

 Everything I do is stitched with its color.

-The Illiterate [Filed under: Meredith, W.]
+The Illiterate [Filed under: Meredith, William]

 The Illiterate